gibernas/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

   * Published topics:

     - path
+    - odometry

 ### Future development

+The visual odometry algorithm specifically for Duckiebot is far from perfectly sovled, and there are several methods to explore.

-The pipeline can be improved by performing bundle adjustment, however the computational burdain in that case is unclear.
+The mask to classify keypoints to "near" and "far" actually act as a prior to visual odometry.
+Currently the mask is hand-crafed and works decently.
+In the future, we could use Deep Neural Network to train a better mask, or even generate one for every frame to filter out unreliable keypoints e.g. those on moving objects, which is the paradiam of Semantic-SLAM.
+The pipeline can also be improved by performing bundle adjustment, however the computational burdain in that case is unclear.

 Other functionalities which could be interesting are a controller based on the visual odometry to travel intersections, and the placement of the path inside a given map.